Lower Bear - Malad

 Corinne, “The Gentile Capital of Utah”: The town of Corinne, Utah was established in 1869.
 For its first decade it was known as "The Gentile Capital of Utah" because it was founded by a group of former U.S. Army officers and non-Mormon merchants from Salt Lake City.
 They established Corinne on the Union Pacific line, hoping to become the primary transfer point for mines in Montana and elsewhere.
 Some historic buildings in the town reflect its past history, including the small Methodist Church, which is on the National Register of Historic Places.

-Crystal Hot Springs: Crystal Hot Springs is built around a natural hot springs 20 kilometers north of Brigham City in the town of Honeyville.
+Crystal Hot Springs: Crystal Hot Springs is built around a natural hot springs 20 kilometers13 miles north of Brigham City in the town of Honeyville.
 It is said that the area was used as a winter campsite by the Shoshone Indians of the region, and then Chinese workers found the springs and built cedar tubs to capture the waters and provide soothing mineral baths after the development of the Pacific railroad.
 The first commercial development of the springs was in 1901, when it became known as Madsen Hot Springs.
 Today, the resort features modern attractions such as water slides in addition to its traditional soaking pools.

 Holmgren Historical Farm: This working family farm was homesteaded in 1898 under the Homestead Act.
 It is included on the National Register of Historic Places due to its unusual dairy barn that retains hay storage and dairy operations under one roof.
 Since it was established, the farm has been in almost continuous use as a dairy production facility.
 The farm now hosts concerts, craft fairs, and other events, and has a rose garden with 500 rose plants, herbs, and wild flowers.